John O'Keeffe (Gaelic footballer)

 John O'Keeffe (born 15 April 1951 in Tralee, County Kerry) is a former Irish Gaelic footballer who played for the Austin Stacks club and at senior level for the Kerry county team between 1969 and 1984.
 He was a highly talented midfielder, and one of the most stylish and accomplished full-backs in Gaelic football history.
 He later became the Irish international rules team manager.

+Personal life

+O'Keeffe's father Frank also played for Kerry during the 1940s, playing in the famous 1947 All-Ireland Senior Football Championship final in the Polo Grounds in New York.